 The Acupressure for Emotional Healing book is a comprehensive self-healing manual.

-My Acupressure for Lovers book and DVD show how to create a healthier sexuality and increase intimacy in your life.
+My Acupressure for Lovers book and Video show how to create a healthier sexuality and increase intimacy in your life.
 The book also includes a chapter on “Acupressure for Sexual Problems.”